-3.10 Related Patterns
+3.7.
+Related Patterns

-- This pattern includes a specialization of the Symmetric Encryption Pattern. - The WS-Security pattern [7] is a standard for securing XML messages using XML signature, XML Encryption, and security tokens. - The Strategy pattern [5] defines how to separate the implementation of related algorithms from the selection of one of them.
+- This pattern is a specialization of the Symmetric Encryption Pattern. - WS-Security Pattern [Has09] is a standard for securing XML messages using XML signature, XML Encryption, and security tokens. - Strategy Pattern [Gam94] defines how to separate the implementation of related algorithms from the selection of one of them.